ESL Teacher Career Guide

-ESL Teacher Job Description & Career Outlook
+ESL Teacher Job Description

-English as a second language.
-Often ESL teachers use a real-life context to help students, many of whom are immigrants, grasp the complexities of the language.
-ESL teachers must be adaptable, creative and sensitive to the cultural differences expected when working with students from foreign countries.
-Often, those who teach English as a second language act as mentors and advisors to students who are just getting established in a new environment.
+An ESL teacher is responsible for providing lessons and support to students who are learning English as a second language.
+Often ESL teachers use a real-life context to help students grasp the complexities of the language.
+ESL teachers must be adaptable, creative, and sensitive to the cultural differences expected when working with students from different cultures.
+Sometimes, those who teach English as a second language also act as mentors, advisors, and liaisons to students and families who are just getting established in a new environment.

 ESL Teacher Requirements & Common Tasks